Clarence Earl Gideon: Legacy

 In 1963, then United States Attorney General Robert F. Kennedy remarked about the case:

 If an obscure Florida convict named Clarence Earl Gideon had not sat down in prison with a pencil and paper to write a letter to the Supreme Court; and if the Supreme Court had not taken the trouble to look at the merits in that one crude petition among all the bundles of mail it must receive every day, the vast machinery of American law would have gone on functioning undisturbed.
 But Gideon did write that letter; the court did look into his case; he was re-tried with the help of competent defense counsel; found not guilty and released from prison after two years of punishment for a crime he did not commit.
 And the whole course of legal history has been changed.

-Later life
+Later life and death

 After his acquittal, Gideon resumed his previous way of life and later married for the fifth time.
 He died of cancer in Fort Lauderdale, Florida, on January 18, 1972, at age 61.
 Gideon's family had him buried in an unmarked grave in Hannibal.
-The local chapter of the American Civil Liberties Union later added a granite headstone.
+In 1984, the local chapter of the American Civil Liberties Union added a granite headstone.
+Engraved on the stone is a line from Gideon's 1962 letter to Abe Fortas: "I believe that each era finds an improvement in law for the benefit of mankind."